-Each Lecturer will hold three lessons on a specific topic.
+Each Lecturer will hold one or two lesson(s) on a specific topic.
+The Lecturers below are confirmed.

 Topics